Munish-Soni/demo/README.md

-This is a demo README file.
+This is a demo README file for development.